Pranavdas-1/Vonnue/RESEARCH_LOG.md

+# RESEARCH_LOG.md

+---

 # Day 1 — 21/02/2026

 ## Objective

 Inferred Objective: To understand what the assignment expects and how to start.

 ---

 ## AI Prompt Used

-1. Congratulations on being shortlisted from the programming test conducted at your college.
+Congratulations on being shortlisted from the programming test conducted at your college.

 As the next step in our evaluation process, we would like you to complete a take-home assignment.
 This round is intentionally different from a traditional coding test.

 You are allowed to use any resources - AI tools (ChatGPT, Copilot, etc.), Google, Stack Overflow, documentation, books, or any other reference material.

 We are not only evaluating the final solution.
 As our CEO puts it:

 “We want to see how you build.”

 This assignment is designed to evaluate:
-How clearly you document your thinking
+- How clearly you document your thinking
-How you approach ambiguous problems
+- How you approach ambiguous problems
-Your system design and architectural decisions
+- Your system design and architectural decisions
-How you leverage tools (including AI)
+- How you leverage tools (including AI)
-Your transparency in the build process
+- Your transparency in the build process

-Problem Statement:
+### Problem Statement

 Design and build a “Decision Companion System” that helps a user make better decisions.

 The system should assist a user in evaluating options for a real-world decision of their choice.

 Your system must work without relying entirely on an AI model.
 If AI is used, clearly justify its role and limitations.

 Examples (you are NOT limited to these):
-Choosing a laptop under a budget
+- Choosing a laptop under a budget
-Selecting the best candidate for a job role
+- Selecting the best candidate for a job role
-Deciding where to travel within constraints
+- Deciding where to travel within constraints
-Picking an investment strategy
+- Picking an investment strategy
-Choosing a tech stack for a startup
+- Choosing a tech stack for a startup

-Core Expectations:
+### Core Expectations

 Your system must:
-Accept multiple options
+- Accept multiple options
-Accept criteria (which may have different weights or importance) Process and evaluate options against criteria
+- Accept criteria (which may have different weights or importance)
+- Process and evaluate options against criteria
-Provide a ranked recommendation
+- Provide a ranked recommendation
-Explain why a particular recommendation was made Beyond this, the design is up to you.
+- Explain why a particular recommendation was made

+Beyond this, the design is up to you.

 You may choose:

-CLI / Web App / API / Desktop tool
+- CLI / Web App / API / Desktop tool
-Any programming language
+- Any programming language
-Any framework
+- Any framework
-Simple or advanced logic
+- Simple or advanced logic

 You define the depth.
 We are more interested in your thinking than feature count.

-Constraints
+### Constraints

-The system should not be a static hard coded comparison.
+- The system should not be a static hard coded comparison.
-The user should be able to change inputs and get different outcomes.
+- The user should be able to change inputs and get different outcomes.
-Your logic should be explainable (not a black box).
+- Your logic should be explainable (not a black box).

-Deliverables
+### Deliverables

 Please submit a Git repository containing:

-1. Source Code
+**Source Code**
-Clean, readable, and structured
+- Clean, readable, and structured

-Meaningful commit history
+- Meaningful commit history

-2. README.md
-Include:
+**README.md** must include:

-Your understanding of the problem
+- Your understanding of the problem

-Assumptions made
+- Assumptions made

-Why you structured the solution the way you did
+- Why you structured the solution the way you did

-Design decisions and trade-offs
+- Design decisions and trade-offs

-Edge cases considered
+- Edge cases considered

-How to run the project
+- How to run the project

-What you would improve with more time
+- What you would improve with more time

-3. Design Diagram
+**Design Diagram**
 Provide at least one:
-Architecture diagram
+- Architecture diagram
-Data flow diagram
+- Data flow diagram
-Component diagram
+- Component diagram
-Or decision logic diagram
+- Or decision logic diagram

-4. BUILD_PROCESS.md
+**BUILD_PROCESS.md**
 Explain:
-How you started
+- How you started
-How your thinking evolved
+- How your thinking evolved
-Alternative approaches considered
+- Alternative approaches considered
-Refactoring decisions
+- Refactoring decisions
-Mistakes and corrections
+- Mistakes and corrections
-What changed during development and why
+- What changed during development and why

-5. RESEARCH_LOG.md
+**RESEARCH_LOG.md**
 Include:
-All AI prompts used
+- All AI prompts used
-All search queries (including Google searches) References that influenced your approach
+- All search queries (including Google searches)
+- References that influenced your approach
-What you accepted, rejected, or modified from AI outputs We are not judging you for using AI.
+- What you accepted, rejected, or modified from AI outputs

+We are not judging you for using AI.
 We are evaluating how effectively and responsibly you use it.

-Evaluation Criteria
+### Evaluation Criteria

 You will be evaluated on:
-Clarity of thinking
+- Clarity of thinking
-Problem structuring ability
+- Problem structuring ability
-Quality of documentation
+- Quality of documentation
-Transparency in build process
+- Transparency in build process
-Design maturity
+- Design maturity
-Practical reasoning
+- Practical reasoning
-Code quality
+- Code quality

-Timeline
+### Timeline

-Submission deadline: On or before 02 March, 2026
+Submission deadline: On or before 02 March, 2026.

 We will be hosting a Google Meet on 21st February at 12:00 PM to address all your queries.
-Meanwhile if you have any other questions, please feel free to reach out to us via email.
+Meanwhile, if you have any other questions, please feel free to reach out via email.

+We are looking forward to seeing how you build.

+Final Question Asked:
-We are looking forward to seeing how you build. what do they expect and what to do how to start
+"What do they expect and what to do how to start"

 ---